patternfly/patternfly-react/GETTING-STARTED.md

 ### Jest + React Testing Library

 Use Jest and React Testing Library to capture how the DOM should look after rendering and verify that it functions as you expect.
-Save Jest tests (`*.test.tsx` files) under a `__tests__` folder.
+Save tests (`*.test.tsx` files) under a `__tests__` folder.
 A common test is to expect a rendered component to match a snapshot.
 You can run these with `yarn test`.
 You can find more information about React Testing Library as it pertains to this project and the standards we're following on [this article from our wiki](https://github.com/patternfly/patternfly-react/wiki/React-Testing-Library-Basics,-Best-Practices,-and-Guidelines).

 ### Cypress